 Explore the sections below to learn more about this subject and how to apply!

 A quota of 30 applies to this subject.
 This subject is normally taught in Indonesia as a University of Melbourne Overseas Subject with our partner institution the University of Gadjah Mada.
-In 2020, due to international travel restrictions, the subject will still be taught but online (or in a blended learning format) in accordance University policies.
-The subject will still involve Masters students from Melbourne as well as Masters students and staff from our partner university in Indonesia.
+In 2021, due to international travel restrictions, the subject will be taught online The subject will still involve Masters students from Melbourne as well as Masters students and staff from our partner university in Indonesia.
 The subject will use teaching mediums that connect Melbourne students with our partners in Indonesia and with experts in the field.
 This provides an exciting opportunity for students from each University to learn with and from each other to gain deeper knowledge on tackling inequalities and understanding real-world development challenges and responses through social policy in lower-middle income countries.

 This subject investigates the linkage between social policy and development (including economic development) within developing countries.
 It focuses on the roles played by states, markets and communities in the Asia-Pacific region in responding to key social policy issues such as poverty and welfare, unemployment, old age, health, disability, and the socio-economic position of women.
 The subject examines how different developing countries attempt to instigate social policy-related change via rational policy formation and implementation, public sector and community leadership, economic-driven change (such as micro-finance schemes), and working with international investment from firms, aid donors and NGOs.
 In the November offering, teaching will include real world social policy examples from Indonesia.